BlockDevsUnited/Whitepaper/README.md

 include the item because it appears pertinent to the deliverable, or because it enhances the product

-**Guidance in the use of these Imperatives** Imperatives of the type defined in this document define the conditional operands of Service Execution Agreements on the Devcash Bounty Marketplace.
+**Guidance in the use of these Imperatives** Imperatives of the type defined in this document advise on the conditional operands of Service Execution Agreements on the Devcash Bounty Marketplace.

-Goal:

-Description:

-Wordbank ​- to be used as a benchmark for providing context
+Wordbank ​- to be used in assisting the user in defining their stated objectives

 ```
 ● Add Create Build Make Improve